An Introduction to Gun Dog Training

 The foundation of gun dog training relies on laying the groundwork.
 This includes giving instructions, affirmation and rewarding the dog for the behaviors you are trying to enforce.
-On the other hand, creating boundaries is another vital aspect.
+Creating boundaries is another vital aspect.

 Setting Boundaries